 Restrictions: Admission to Ed.D. program or consent of program director.
+Credits: 1-2 semester hours.

 EDLL 726 Seminar in Scholarship and Writing

 Content: Introduction to scholarly writing and the development of selfas-scholar in education and the social sciences.
 Students gain an understanding of the elements and processes of scholarly writing.
 The course also provides training in APA style and library and reference resources.